Etsy Payments Review: Fees, Comparisons, Complaints, & Lawsuits

 Most Common Complaint Delayed Payments

-There are more than 10 negative Etsy Payments reviews, but many of them are simply mild complaints in Etsy support forums.
-This indicates that Etsy is likely not a scam of any kind.
-Most of the complaints are related to the service’s fund hold policy and can be found in the comment section below this review.
-Other merchant reviews express frustration with the high transaction fees associated with the service, but these reviewers also acknowledge that this is an unchangeable component of Etsy.
-The company’s decision to fold PayPal into Etsy Payments has also generated a few negative comments.
+While there are over 10 negative reviews of Etsy Payments, many of them appear to be mild complaints aired in Etsy support forums.
+This suggests that Etsy is likely not engaged in any fraudulent activities.
+Most grievances revolve around the platform’s fund hold policy, as evidenced in the comments section below this review.
+Some merchants also express frustration with the service’s high transaction fees, although they acknowledge this as an inherent aspect of using Etsy.
+Additionally, the integration of PayPal into Etsy Payments has garnered a few negative comments.

-Etsy does offer phone support for Etsy Payments users, but merchants must request a phone call with Etsy rather than dial a publicly available number.
-Etsy also offers email support and an active user forum for general questions.
-This offering falls short of our expectations for top-rated payment processors for great customer service.
+Etsy provides phone support for users of Etsy Payments, albeit with the requirement for merchants to request a callback from Etsy rather than accessing a publicly available number.
+Additionally, Etsy offers email support and maintains an active user forum for general inquiries.
+While these options demonstrate a level of support, they fall short of our expectations for top-rated payment processors with excellent customer service.

 Etsy Payments Online Ratings